nexpy/nxrefine/_sources/introduction.rst.txt

 Introduction
 ============
-NXRefine implements a complete workflow for both data acquisition and reduction of single crystal x-ray scattering collected by the sample rotation method.
-NXRefine generates a three-dimensional mesh of scattering intensity, *i.e.*, S(**Q**), which can be used either to model diffuse scattering in reciprocal space or to transform the data to produce three-dimensional pair-distribution-functions (PDF), which
+*NXRefine* implements a complete workflow for both data acquisition and reduction of single crystal x-ray scattering collected by the sample rotation method.
+The package generates a three-dimensional mesh of scattering intensity, *i.e.*, S(**Q**), which can be used either to model diffuse scattering in reciprocal space or to transform the data to produce three-dimensional pair-distribution-functions (PDF), which